Pavan-1997/Microservices_Kubernetes_App_DB/README.md

 - Created images of them pushed to DockerHub and deployed them Kubernetes using the respective manifest files written

-- Implemented the auto-scaling functionality using Deployments as a kind to the above setup
+- Implemented the auto-scaling functionality using `Deployment` as a kind to the above setup